 My design London: where designers find their inspiration

-The Design Museum's Rebecca Hossain reveals her interiors inspirations, favourite markets and go-to secret escape in Herne Hill.> Scroll right for more top London places, spaces and shops favoured by designers and creatives...
+> Scroll right for more London spaces and shops favoured by top designers and creatives...

 The founder of Dezeen - widely regarded as one of the world’s most influential design websites - reveals his top makers, studios and West End hangouts.